 Email link to shoot - this will email your client a link to their client portal and login details for this Shoot.

 Apply workflow - this will apply the Shoot Workflow that you specify.

-If you have all of the notifications turned on in Settings > Account & Branding > Users, you’ll receive the following notifications:
+If you have all of the notifications turned on in Settings > Account > Users, you’ll receive the following notifications:

 If you had a deposit or retainer due upon booking, once your client pays, you’ll receive a notification.

-If you have all of your automatic emails turned on in Settings > Communication > Automatic Emails, your client will receive the following emails:
+If you have all of your automatic emails turned on in Settings > Automation > Assistant, your client will receive the following emails:

 If you had a deposit or retainer due upon booking, once your client pays, they’ll receive a receipt.

-If you enabled “Email link to Shoot” in the booking proposal, your client would receive an email with client portal and login details for the Shoot.
+If you chose to "Email Link to Shoot" once you saved and published the Booking Proposal, your client would receive an email with the client portal and login details for the Shoot.
 If this is the first time they’re logging in, they’ll be asked to create a password when they visit the page.